roemvaar/cs_notes/docs/linux_kernel/synchronization.md

 | Long lock hold time                   | Mutex / Semaphore is preferred |
 | Need to lock from interrupt context   | Spin lock is required          |
 | Need to sleep while holding lock      | Mutex / Semaphore is required  |

+## Critical Regions and Race Conditions

+Code paths that access and manipulate shared data are called **critical regions** (also called critical sections).
+To prevent concurrent access during critical regions, the programmer must ensure that code executes atomically - that is, operations complete without interruption as if the entire critical region were one indivisible instruction.

+It is a bug if it is possible for two threads of execution to be simultaneously executing within the same critical region.
+When this does occur, we call it a **race condition**.
+Debugging race conditions is often difficult because they are not easily reproducible.

+Ensuring that unsafe concurrency is prevented and that race conditions do not occur is called **synchronization**.

 ## Atomic Operations